 - Chemicals splash into eye

-In most cases, eye pain is temporary and goes away quickly.
-Often the eyes become tired and painful after a long day at work, or after several hours of reading or staring at the computer.
-In other cases, the pain is an indicator of an underlying condition such as optic neuritis, or a problem such as an improper prescription for eyeglasses.
-In any case, eye pain is usually reason for an examination by an eye care professional.
+As mentioned before eye pain is a relatively loose term, and it is important to differentiate among various types of eye pain.
+Some people confuse eye pain for headaches or straining.
+For instance the eyes can become tired after a long day at work, or after several hours of reading or staring at the computer.
+This could mean that your eyes are straining and a new glasses prescription is necessary.
+If you are truly experiencing eye pain, it can be an indicator of an underlying condition such as optic neuritis, glaucoma, corneal abrasions, or ulcers.
+In any case, eye pain is usually reason to be examined by an eye care professional.

 Talking to Your Eye Doctor